cjortegon/camiloortegon-public/post/2020/deploy-webapps-at-aws-lightsail.md

     - For those applications that are hosted inside a subfolder, there will be added 2 rules for each descriptor. i.e. `/api` and `/api/`.
     -

-12. Edit the file "`/opt/bitnami/apache2/conf/bitnami/bitnami-apps-prefix.conf`" to add this line:
+12. Edit the file "`/opt/bitnami/apache/conf/httpd.conf`" and scroll to the bottom of the file, and replace `IncludeOptional "/opt/bitnami/apache/conf/vhosts/*.conf"`:

 >
-    Include "/opt/bitnami/apps/conf/httpd-prefix.conf"
+    Include "/opt/bitnami/apps/conf/*.conf"

-13. Create your environment variables (if needed):
+13. Create your environment variables (if needed) in this file.
+Do not remove anything else, this file is important for the correct use of Apache Application Server.

+Place your variables after `# Custom environment variables may be defined below`
 >
+    $ sudo nano /opt/bitnami/scripts/apache-env.sh

+For Old Bitnami servers edit this file, and write the variables before `exec /opt/bitnami/nodejs/bin/.node.bin  "$@"`:

+>
     $ sudo nano /opt/bitnami/nodejs/bin/node

-- Make sure to put all the environment variables before this line:

->
-    exec /opt/bitnami/nodejs/bin/.node.bin  "$@"

 14. And finally restart the apache server: